 Portfolio Managers: Randy Swan, President of the Adviser and Sub-Adviser, has served the Fund as its Lead Portfolio Manager since it commenced operations in 2014.
 Robert Swan, Portfolio Manager and Chief Operating Officer of the Adviser and Sub-Adviser, has served the Fund as a Portfolio Manager since 2016.
-Micah Wakefield, CAIA, Managing Director of Research and Product Development and Portfolio Manager of the Sub-Adviser, has served the Fund as a Portfolio Manager since 2018.
+Micah Wakefield, CAIA, Managing Director of Research and Product Development and Portfolio Manager of the Sub-Adviser, has served the Fund as a Portfolio Manager of the Sub-Adviser, has served the Fund as a Portfolio Manager of the Sub-Adviser, has served the Fund as a Portfolio Manager since 2018.
 Chris Hausman, CMT, Managing Director of Risk and Portfolio Manager of the Sub-Adviser, has served the Fund as a Portfolio Manager since 2018.
 Each portfolio manager is jointly and primarily responsible for the day-to-day management of the Fund.